Skip to main content

 Can acne scars disappear completely?

-Complete disappearance is uncommon, but significant visible improvement may be achieved with a well-designed progressive protocol.
+Complete disappearance is uncommon, but significant visible improvement may be achieved through a well-designed progressive protocol.

 How many sessions are usually required?